Equitable Reimbursement for School Nursing Services

 Adopted: June 2013

 Suggested Citation: National Association of School Nurses.
-(2018).
-Reimbursement for school nursing services (Position Statement).
-Silver Spring, MD: Author.
+(2023).
+Equitable reimbursement for school nursing services (Position Statement).
+Author.

 All position statements from the National Association of School Nurses will automatically expire five years after publication unless reaffirmed, revised, or retired at or before that time.